bourgeoisor/dotfiles/README.md

     ./install.sh

-Take note that this process will overwrite any existing configuration files.
+**Warning:** this process will overwrite any existing configuration files and possibly install unwanted applications.
+If your goal is to only install some configuration files, it would be wiser to manually link them to your home directory.

+For instance, to only install the compton configuration file, one could run the following.

+    ln -s compton.conf ~/.compton.conf